-Where the ultimate parent company is not tax resident in South Africa, the South African tax resident company which forms part of the MNE group must inform SARS of the identity and tax residency of the reporting entity within 12 months.
+Where the ultimate parent company is not tax resident in South Africa, the South African tax resident company which forms part of the MNE group must disclose the identity and tax residency of the reporting entity in the tax return.
 Upon receipt of the report the revenue authority in that tax jurisdiction will then automatically exchange such information with the other tax jurisdictions.
 The report will contain extensive information in respect of transactions between the group entities and includes: